SENSUIKAN!

 5 May 1945: The Seventh Kaiten Mission:

-The I-367 is the only boat in the "Shimbu" ("God's Warriors") mission.
-Since May 5th is "Tango no sekku" (Boys' Day), the I-367 departs Otsujima for the area NW of Saipan flying the traditional Boys' Day carp streamer from her conning tower's radio antenna.
-The next day, the I-366 hits a magnetic mine off Hikari and is damaged.
-Undergoes repairs and cannot take part in the "Shimbu" mission with the I-367.
+I-367 is the only boat in the "Shimbu" ("God's Warriors") mission.
+Since May 5th is "Tango no sekku" (Boys' Day), I-367 departs Otsujima for the area NW of Saipan flying the traditional Boys' Day carp streamer from her conning tower's radio antenna.
+The next day, I-366 hits a magnetic mine off Hikari and is damaged.
+Undergoes repairs and cannot take part in the "Shimbu" mission with I-367.

 17 May 1945: